tobycth3/SimpliSafe/README.md

 # SimpliSafe
-SmartThings and SimpliSafe API integration
+SimpliSafe API integration for Hubitat and SmartThings

 NOTE: Due to the recent SimpliSafe Web APP / API change, a lot of functionality of this integration is broken.
 Functionality is slowly being restored and code updates will be pushed here as they become available.